Why Your Car Dips Sharply When You Hit the Brakes

 The Physics Behind Brake Nosedive

 When you brake, inertia transfers your vehicle's weight forward.
 The front suspension compresses.
 Springs and shocks absorb this energy.
 In a healthy suspension, this happens smoothly and the car settles quickly.
 With worn suspension, the front dips too far and takes too long to recover.
 The car feels like it's diving under braking, especially in hard stops.
+This topic is closely connected to How Potholes Are Killing Your Suspension This Spring.

 How Worn Shocks Cause Excessive Nosedive